RFID Systems for

 The automotive industry provides examples of manufacturing asset tracking applied to tooling equipment.

-At General Motors, a dedicated team is in charge of tracking thousands of tooling equipment involved in the production of critical components.
+General Motors has a dedicated team in charge of tracking thousands of tooling equipment involved in the production of critical components.
 With tooling distributed across hundreds of sites within a complex production and supply organization, tooling tracking has become a key feature of GM suppliers' organization.